microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Leaf nodes in the tree are both the farthest nodes from the root as well as the location where applications typically store most of their data.
 They are the nodes most commonly edited.

-Deeper, narrower trees are more problematic:
+But deeper, narrower trees are more problematic:

 ```mermaid
 graph TD;